 The first crucial element of repairing your relationship is for your loved one to stop using substances.
 Maintaining a healthy relationship with one partner actively abusing substances is tough.

 With addiction counseling – both individual and group – along with psychotherapy sessions, your loved one should start better understanding the impact of their substance abuse.
 The right treatment should also help your loved one to more confidently avoid cravings for drink or drugs.

-You may find couples counseling is beneficial if your partner is abusing substances.
-They will get some insight into the way their actions are affecting you and the relationship, and you’ll get a qualified counselor helping you both to communicate more openly and effectively.
+You may find couples counseling beneficial if your partner is abusing substances.
+They will get some insight into the way their actions are affecting you and the relationship, and you’ll get a qualified counselor to help you both to communicate more openly and effectively.